cabalmail/cabal-infra/docs/operations.md

 # Everyday Use

 See the [User Manual](./user_manual.md) for instructions on using the included application for creating and revoking email addresses, and for managing user access.

+You _could_ use a Cabalmail system along with client-side spam filters, but I recommend against it.
+Client-side spam filters process mail only after your servers have received and processed it.
+This hides the spam from you at the cost of gradually (or not-so-gradually) increasing the load on your infrastructure.
+By making your spam visible, you can easily intercede to reduce load on your infrastructure and keep humming along with small machines.
+Also, you eliminate false positives; never again will important mail be misidentified as junk.

+You also _could_ create a single address on a Cabalmail system and just give that out to everyone like a normal address.
+But if you do, get ready to take a fresh look at those client-side spam filters.